Skip to content

 postgres:16-alpine

-# Generate tokens (or use simple passwords for testing)
+# Generate server token (or use simple values for testing)

 SERVER_TOKEN=$(openssl rand -base64 12 | tr -d '=+/')